Bound entangled singlet-like states for quantum metrology: Motivation: Entanglement and its use in quantum information processing

 It also turned out that bipartite PPT entangled states can even have a high Schmidt-rank, which is typically characteristic of strongly entangled states~\cite{Huber2018} (see also Refs.~\cite{Pal2019,Cariello2019}).

-Finally, a recent finding most relevant for our paper is that bound entangled states turn out to be useful in quantum metrology~\cite{czekaj,Toth18}.
-In particular, metrologically useful bipartite PPT entangled states up to dimension $12\times 12$ have been found numerically in Ref.~\cite{Toth18}.
+Finally, a recent finding most relevant for this paper is that bound entangled states turn out to be useful in quantum metrology~\cite{czekaj,Toth18}.
+Metrologically useful bipartite PPT entangled states up to dimension $12\times 12$ have been found numerically in Ref.~\cite{Toth18}.
 In this paper, we investigate how useful bound entangled states could be for metrology, if we can have large dimensions.